Annual Art Print Contest

 20 EarthWise Pet Nutrition Center & Wellness Spa

-21 Leman Johnson Award Recipient Daryl Ferguson, and wife Mona
+21 Leman Johnson Award Recipient, Daryl Ferguson, and his Wife Mona

 22 Sunnyside High School Marching Band